Aryo15/Proxima/docs/development/api/userprofiles.rst

 User Profiles
 =============

-FlaskBB exposes several interfaces, hooks and validators to customize user profile updates, as well as several implementations for these.
+Ekaayam exposes several interfaces, hooks and validators to customize user profile updates, as well as several implementations for these.
 For details on the hooks see :ref:`hooks`